oracle/graalpython/docs/user/PythonStandaloneBinaries.md

 With GraalPy, you can distribute Python applications or libraries as standalone binaries or JAR files without any external dependencies.
 The [Truffle framework](https://github.com/oracle/graal/tree/master/truffle) on which GraalPy is built, and the [Sulong LLVM runtime](https://github.com/oracle/graal/tree/master/sulong) that GraalPy leverages for managed execution of Python's native extensions enables users to completely virtualize all filesystem accesses of Python programs, including those to the standard library and installed packages.

-GraalPy comes with a module that can create standalone binaries or Java project skeletons.
+GraalPy comes with a module that can create standalone binaries or Java-Python polyglot project skeletons.
 The binaries bundle everything into one native executable.
-The Java skeletons are set up with Maven to build and run self-contained JAR files.
+The polyglot skeletons are set up with Maven to to generate a standalone binary for a simple java - python hello world example and can be used as a starting point or inspiration for further java-python polyglot development.
-They can also be used to generate a standalone binary from those JAR files later, so Java skeletons offer more flexibility and control over the steps.

 ### Prerequisite

-Set `JAVA_HOME` to use a GraalVM distribution.
+A GraalPy distribution.
+TODO - add link

 ## Creating GraalPy Native Binaries